 - 3.8.2.4 Due to uncertainties associated with the exact (day/month) timings of other plans and projects, there is insufficient data on either project scale or timings on which to undertake a quantitative or semi-quantitative assessment.
 As such, the discussion presented here is qualitative.
 Although there is a possibility of temporal overlap with the construction of Stromar export cables, the exact dates remain uncertain.
 It should be noted that two resulting sediment plumes would not travel towards each other as they are carried by the tide.
-Moreover, given the low levels of sediment dispersion as demonstrated by site-specific sediment assessment (i.e., increased SSC restricted to the near-field only), there is not anticipated to be a notable spatial overlap with concentrated sediment plumes created during the installation of Stromar' export cables. - 3.8.2.5 The comprehensive qualitative assessment of the Stromar OECC and Moray West OECC has determined through individual investigation that cumulative increase of SSC or subsequent degradation of water quality is not anticipated.
-Moreover, when evaluating all projects cumulatively with the Proposed Development (Offshore), they are not expected to generate additive SSC within the MW&SQ Study Area beyond those observed during natural storm events (see Volume 2, Chapter 2: Marine and Coastal Processes).
-This can be explained by the assessment undertaken for the Proposed Development (Offshore) alone which shows that in almost all cases, sediment plumes are rapidly indistinguishable from background levels and restricted to the nearfield area.
-Consequently, the likelihood of two sediment-disturbance activities (e.g., the construction of the Proposed Development (Offshore) happening simultaneously to the construction of the Stromar OECC) occurring simultaneously and in close enough proximity that the tidal excursions and resultant sediment plumes overlap is considered highly unlikely.
-Given the short-lived nature of the sediment plumes and their highly localised behaviour, alongside the location of other infrastructure, there is not anticipated to be a notable overlap with concentrated sediment plumes created from other industry activities. - 3.8.2.6 The potential increases in SSC, when considered cumulatively, are still anticipated to be within the natural variation of the MW&SQ Study Area, where no cumulative effect is expected to water clarity or bacterial mortality.
-Hence, even with the additional potential sediment disturbances introduced by other projects, the magnitude of the impact is considered to stay the same as the assessment of the Proposed Development (Offshore) alone.
+Moreover, given the low levels of sediment dispersion as demonstrated by site-specific sediment assessment (i.e., increased SSC restricted to the near-field only), there is not anticipated to be a notable spatial overlap with concentrated sediment plumes created during the installation of Stromar' export cables. - 3.8.2.5 The comprehensive qualitative assessment of all Stromar OECC and Moray West OECC has determined through individual investigation that cumulative increase of SSC or subsequent degradation of water quality is not anticipated.

+Moreover, when evaluating all projects cumulatively with Caledonia South, they are not expected to generate additive SSC within the MW&SQ Study Area beyond those observed during natural storm events (see Volume 4, Chapter 2: Marine and Coastal Processes).
+This can be explained by the assessment undertaken for Caledonia South alone which shows that in almost all cases, sediment plumes are rapidly indistinguishable from background levels and restricted to the near-field area.
+Consequently, the likelihood of two sediment-disturbance activities (e.g., the construction of Caledonia South happening simultaneously to the construction of the Stromar OECC) occurring simultaneously and in close enough proximity that the tidal excursions and resultant sediment plumes overlap is considered highly unlikely.
+Given the short-lived nature of the sediment plumes and their highly localised behaviour, alongside the location of other infrastructure, there is not anticipated to be a notable overlap with concentrated sediment plumes created from other industry activities.

+3.8.2.6 The potential increases in SSC, when considered cumulatively, are still anticipated to be within the natural variation of the MW&SQ Study Area, where no cumulative effect is expected to water clarity or bacterial mortality.
+Hence, even with the additional potential sediment disturbances introduced by other projects, the magnitude of the impact is considered to stay the same as the assessment of Caledonia South alone.
 Therefore, when assessed cumulatively the magnitude of the impact is considered to be low.

-3.8.2.7 Temporary increases in SSC from constriction activities could potentially result in a reduction in water clarity, a reduction in primary production, an increase in bacterial growth, increased nutrients within the water column and a reduction in dissolved oxygen concentrations.

-3.8.2.8 The potential sensitivity of the MW&SQ receptors are the same as outlined in the assessment of the Proposed Development (Offshore) alone during the construction phase (Table 3-17).
+- 3.8.2.7 Temporary increases in SSC from constriction activities could potentially result in a reduction in water clarity, a reduction in primary production, an increase in bacterial growth, increased nutrients within the water column and a reduction in dissolved oxygen concentrations. - 3.8.2.8 The potential sensitivity of the MW&SQ receptors are the same as outlined in Table 3-17.
 In summary, the sensitivity of the wider marine environment is rated as Low.
 The sensitivity of designated coastal and transitional waterbodies is rated as Low.
 The sensitivity of designated BWs is rated as Medium.